-At least one of the following criteria present
+At least $\mbox{\bf one}$ of the following criteria present

-- Diarrhea, three or more liquid or watery stools above what is normal for the resident within a 24hour period - 2.
-Vomiting, two or more episodes in a 24-hour period - 3.
+Diarrhea, three or more liquid or watery stools above what is normal for the resident within a 24hour period enzyme immune assay, or by a molecular diagnostic test such as polymerase chain reaction (PCR).

+- Vomiting, two or more episodes in a 24-hour period - 3.
 Both of the following sign/symptom sub-criteria present: - a) A stool specimen positive for a pathogen (such as Salmonella, Shigella, E. coli 0157:H7, Campylobacter species, rotavirus) - b) At least one of the following GI sub-criteria present - i.
 Nausea - ii.
 Vomiting - iii.
-Abdominal pain - v.
+Abdominal pain - iv.
 Diarrhea